HOME • SEARCH • EMAIL • ABOUT

 Studies

-Anti-Inflammatory / Herbal Combinations: Study of extracts of P tremula, Solidago virgaurea and F excelsior, individually and in 3 different combinations in the carrageenan-induced edema and adjuvant-induced arthritis of rat paw showed significant dose-dependent anti-inflammatory activity.
+Anti-Inflammatory / Herbal Combinations: Study of extracts of P tremula, Solidago virgaurea and F excelsior (components of Phytodolor N), individually and in 3 different combinations in the carrageenan-induced edema and adjuvant-induced arthritis of rat paw showed significant dose-dependent anti-inflammatory activity.
 The activity of herbal combinations was comparable to diclofenac.

 Antioxidant / Antimicrobial: Study of various extracts to determine antioxidant activity showed the methanol extract to have the highest activity.
 The methanol extract also showed antimicrobial activities against S aureus, Enterobacter faecalis, E coli and Bacillus cereus.

-Osteoarthritis / Review / Phytodolor: (1) Review of trials showed promising evidence for the effective use of some herbal preparations in the treatment of osteoarthritis.
-(2) Phytodolor is a combination of alcoholic extracts of Populus tremula, Fraxinus excelsior and Solidago virgaurea in 3:1:1 proportion.
+• Phytodolor / Anti-Inflammatory: Phytodolor is a combination of alcoholic extracts of Populus tremula, Fraxinus excelsior and Solidago virgaurea in 3:1:1 proportion.
 The active ingredients are salicin, salicyl alcohol, phenolcarbon acids, flavonoids. triterpensaponines and coumarin derivatives.
-Its mechanism of action is proposed to be the inhibitionn of arachidonic acid metabolism via COX and lipooxygenase pathways, with subsequent suppression of mediators of inflammation such as PGE2.
+Its mechanism of action is proposed to be the inhibition of arachidonic acid metabolism via COX and lipooxygenase pathways, with subsequent suppression of mediators of inflammation such as PGE2.
+(8)

 Concerns